Alterations of Aragon: The events of May 24, 1591

-On May 24, 1591, at the request of the inquisitors and by order of the Justice, Antonio Pérez was transferred to the prison that the Inquisition had in the Aljafería.
-After this Heredia and his followers attacked and mortally wounded the Marquis of Almenara, representative of the King in the lawsuit of the foreign viceroy, after his servants were disarmed by the Justice.
+On May 24, 1591, at the request of the inquisitors and by order of the Justice Juan de Lanuza y Perellós, Antonio Pérez was transferred to the prison that the Inquisition had in the Aljafería.
+After this, Heredia and his followers attacked and mortally wounded Íñigo López de Mendoza y Manrique de Luna Marquis of Almenara, representative of the King in the lawsuit of the foreign viceroy, after his servants were disarmed by the Justice.
 Then they went to the Aljafería and, after violence and threats, they managed to get Pérez returned to the prison of the demonstrators.
 The inquisitors of Zaragoza published an edict recalling the serious penalties that could be imposed on those who mistreated the ministers of the Holy Office, and the rioters responded with new threats.

 When Philip II received news of the riot and of the later death of Almenara, he ordered that the forces that were preparing to support the Catholic League in the War of the three Enriques in France were to concentrate in the strong square of Ágreda, near the border with Aragon.
 After being consulted by his advisers, the King wrote a missive to the universities and towns of Aragon, describing to them the tumult of Zaragoza and asking them for calm and obedience to what the viceroy ordered.
 The cities, towns and communities responded condemning the riot and asking for the punishment of its promoters, which isolated Zaragoza, where all the rioters seemed to have gathered.
 The Deputation consulted a board of lawyers to determine if there had been any counterfeit in the delivery of Pérez to the Inquisition, to which the board responded that there had not been, so that the restitution of Pérez to the prison of the Holy Office was prepared.
 The rioters again responded with threats and violence, making it impossible to carry out what the Deputation had ordered.
 The Deputation, instead of imposing its authority, sent the General Inquisitor a letter questioning the veracity of the witnesses against Pérez, and insinuating that they had been bribed by the late Marquis of Almenara and the Inquisitor Alonso Molina de Medrano to testify falsely.
 Seeing how his case was evolving, Pérez tried to escape from the prison of the accused and, discovered, the justice ordered his transfer to a safer and better guarded prison.